dunky11/adversarial-frontier-stitching/README.md

 2. Train your model on the concatenation of the training dataset and the true and false adversaries.
 Afterwards the model is watermarked.
 3. Use verify(model, key_set, threshold) on a model in order to test wether the model was watermarked by us, where:
 - model is the model to test.
-- key set is a TensorFlow dataset comtaining the concatenation of the true and false adversary sets.
+- key set is a TensorFlow dataset containing the concatenation of the true and false adversary sets.
 - epsilon is a predefined hyperparameter in the range of zero to one which controls the number of correct predictions on the key_set the model needs in order to be watermarked by us.
 A lower epsilon gives more certainty to verifies prediction, but makes it also model easy for third parties to remove the watermark.
+Defaults to 0.05 which was used in the paper.

 ### Contribute